abbas-taher/processing-duplicates--list-scala-functional-way/README.md

       iter(ls)
     }

-Using this new function we gain greater flexibility in defining our external functions.
-For example the runLength function below can be used to solve this problem.
+The type "T" has been abstracted and assigned in the return types of both the outer and inner functions; thus, we gain greater flexibility in passing various kinds of external functions.
+For example, the runLength function below can be used to solve problem\#10 and retun a tuple instead of an integer.

     def runLength(ls : List[Int]) : List[(Int, Int)] ={
-       List((ls.size,ls(0)))
+       List((ls.size,ls.head))
     }

     scala> processDup(listdup,runLength)
     res: List[(Int, Int)] = List((4,1), (2,2), (2,4), (1,5), (1,3), (3,4), (2,3))

-Run-length encoding of a list.

-Use the result of problem 9 to implement the so-called run-length encoding data compression method.
-Consecutive duplicates of elements are encoded as terms (N E) where N is the number of duplicates of the element E.
+### Problem\#9: Group consecutive duplicates of list into sublists
+Now we can tackle the next problem where we group repeated elements into a separate sublists.
+Given our parametrized function "processDup" above, the solution for this problem is amazingly simple:

+    val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)

+    def group(ls : List[Int]) : List[List[Int]] = {
+       List(ls)
+    }

+    scala> processDup(listdup,group)
+    res: List[List[Int]] = List(List(1, 1, 1, 1), List(2, 2), List(4, 4), List(5), List(3), List(4, 4, 4), List(3, 3))

+### Problem\#11: Modified Run-length encoding - simple data compression
+In this problem we modify the result of problem\#10 such that if an element has no duplicates it is simply copied into the result list.
+Only elements with duplicates are transferred as an (N,D) tuple.
+For example given our data list we need to generate the following list of data/tuples:

+    val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)

+    res: List( (4,1), (2,2), (2,4), 5, 3, (3,4), (2,3) )

+ The code snippet to perform the screening is as follows:

+    processdup(listdup, size).map{ case (len,e) =>
+                                       { if (len==1) e else (len,e) }
+                                  }

+Here we use the result of Problem\#10 and map each element in the list of tuple according to whether its "N" is equal or different from 1.

 ### Concluding Remarks
 Here I presented a few code snippets that you can be useful in learning Scala.
 Using recursion, lists, and parametrized types you can get a good feeling for the Scala and take your first steps to explore idiomatic approaches solving problems using this powerful and expressive programming language.

 ---------

-The above code and then the first part which contains the duplicates is purged into a set and so-called run-length encoding data compression method.
-Consecutive duplicates of elements are encoded as terms